-APR 0 4 2003 Re: Appeal No. [ Inc Dear · The Appeals Board reviewed your appeal of PBGC's September 20, 2002 determination of your PBGC benefit.
+PEGC 1200 K Street, N.W., Washington, D.C.
+20005-4026 • • - NOV 18 20)03 Re: Appeal (TWA) Re No etirement Airlines, he Plan) Inc. Dear 🗀 The Appeals Board reviewed your appeal of PBGC's September 27, 2002 determination of your PBGC benefit.
 For the reasons stated below, we must deny your appeal.
-Determination and Appeal PBGC determined that you are entitled to a PBGC benefit of \$2,380.90 per month starting on February 1, 2001 (the first of the month following the Plan's Termination Date) payable as a Modified Cash Refund Life Annuity.1 PBGC included a Benefit Statement, which shows information the former Plan administrator (TWA) used to calculate your Plan-defined benefit.
+Determination and Appeal PBGC determined that you are entitled to a PBGC benefit of \$2,366.03 per month starting on your Actual Retirement Date (February 1, 2001) payable as a Straight Life Annuity (SLA), which provides a monthly benefit for your lifetime and no survivor benefit.
+PBGC included a Benefit Statement, which shows information the former Plan administrator (TWA) used to calculate your Plan-defined benefit.
 The Statement also shows that PBGC used TWA's Plan-defined benefit amount to calculate your PBGC benefit.
-The Benefit Statement also showed that you were entitled to receive a temporary PBGC supplement of \$220.69 per month from February 1, 2001 through July 1, 2002.
-Your November 1, 2002 form-letter appeal said that (1) PBGC did not provide you with sufficient information on the analysis that underlies the determination, and (2) without such information, it is difficult for you to know whether errors not apparent to you were made.
+Your form-letter appeal said that (1) PBGC did not provide you with sufficient information on the analysis that underlies the determination, and (2) without such information, it is difficult for you to know whether errors not apparent to you were made.
 Our Discussion below addresses those issues, and the other issues you raised.
-Discussion 1.
-Request for Additional Information Because your appeal requested more information about your benefit calculation, the Appeals Board sent your request to PBGC's Disclosure Officer and informed you in a letter dated November 29, 2002 that you had the option of supplementing your appeal within 30 days after his response.
-PBGC records show that the Disclosure Officer responded to your request on January 23, 2003 with copies Your MCRLA provides a benefit for the rest of your life.
-Also, because the Plan's former sponsor made special contributions on your behalf, your beneficiary will receive a benefit if you die before you receive pension payments equal to the special contributions balance. -2of the documents in your personal PBGC file.
-One of those documents shows how your Plan-defined benefit was calculated.
+Discussion Request for Additional Information Because your appeal requested more information about your benefit calculation, the Appeals Board sent your request to PBGC's Disclosure Officer and informed you in a letter dated November 29, 2002 that you had the option of supplementing your appeal within 30 days after his response.
+PBGC records show that the Disclosure Officer responded to your request on January 21, 2003 with copies of the documents in your personal PBGC file.
+One of those documents shows how your Plan benefit was calculated.
 See Enclosure 1.
-We received a letter dated February 21, 2003 from your attorney, in which you challenged the sufficiency of the Disclosure Officer's response under the Freedom of Information Act (FOIA).
-PBGC will respond separately concerning your request for additional documents under FOIA.
-The February 21, 2003 letter asserted four additional grounds for contesting the correctness of PBGC's determination, all of which we address in the remainder of this decision.
+The Appeals Board has not received any supplemental correspondence from you.
 2. Calculation of Your Plan-Defined Benefit and Your PBGC Benefit After the Plan terminated on January 1, 2001, PBGC personnel conducted an audit of the procedures TWA used in administering the Plan and calculating participants' Plan-defined benefits.
 After calculating benefits for a sampling of participants and comparing the results with the amounts that TWA calculated and stored in TWA's pension database, PBGC auditors concluded that the benefit amounts in TWA's database were reliable.
-So, in most cases and in your case in particular, PBGC accepted TWA's calculations, and then adjusted them to account for (1) pre-age-62 supplements, (2) early or late retirement, (3) annuity types selected by participants and/or their spouses, and (4) limitations on benefits set by Congress under the Employee Retirement Income Security Act of 1974, as amended (ERISA).
+So, in most cases and in your case in particular, PBGC accepted TWA's calculations, and then adjusted them to account for limitations on benefits set by Congress under the Employee Retirement Income Security Act of 1974, as amended (ERISA).
 Documents in PBGC files reveal that the Plan did not have sufficient assets when it terminated on January 1, 2001 to provide all benefits that PBGC guarantees under ERISA.
-As a result, the provisions of the Plan, ERISA, and PBGC's regulations and policies determine the amount of: - your guaranteed benefit, - your ERISA \$ 4044 benefit, and - > your ERISA § 4022(c) benefit.
+As a result, the provisions of the Plan, ERISA, and PBGC's regulations and policies determine the amount of: - your guaranteed benefit, - > your ERISA § 4044 benefit, and - > your ERISA § 4022(c) benefit.